plumatic/eng-practices/swe/Migrations_and_future_proofing.md

 If we could simultaneously replace all our old code with new code, and (as applicable) upgrade all our old data to a new format, we'd be happy campers (and this document would be much shorter).
 Unfortunately, this is typically impossible, and even when it's possible it's often unwise.

- - If we introduce incompatibilities with code or data that's not under our control, it's obviously impossible to ensure simultaneity.
+ - If we introduce incompatibilities with code or data that's not under our control (e.g., old iOS app versions), it's obviously impossible to ensure simultaneity.
  - If we introduce incompatibilities of code with large datasets, it's probably impossible to update the code and migrate all the data simultaneously without downtime.
  - Even if there is no data involved and all the code is under our control, we probably can't redeploy *everything* simultaneously without downtime (unless we're willing to bring up a new copy of the entire system and then move people over).
  - Even if in principle we can update all the code (and data) simultaneously, if something goes wrong it may be very difficult to  **roll back** a big bang release, especially when data format changes are involved.